How to Finance a Pool in 2023 | Best Pool Loans

 It also creates a second mortgage, increasing your overall mortgage balance.
 This increases your “risk” as a borrower, and might make it harder to refinance your primary mortgage in the future.

-Keep in mind, a HELOC is a secured mortgage just like a refinance.
+Keep in mind that a HELOC is a secured mortgage just like a refinance.
 If you can’t keep up with the monthly payments, you risk losing your home — and your pool.

 3. Home equity loan pool financing

 A home equity loan is similar to a HELOC in that it’s another type of second mortgage.
-A home equity loan allows you to tap your home’s value and borrow cash for many purposes, including a swimming pool purchase.
+A home equity loan allows you to tap your home’s value and borrow cash for many purposes, including a swimming pool purchase or other home improvement projects.

 But instead of accessing a line of credit on an as-needed basis, like a HELOC, you’re given a one-time lump sum of cash to pay for your pool.